cisco/systemf/README.md

 #### 1. Determine which arguments are file references with untrusted data.

-Systemf looks at each argument before the commands is launched and determines if they are candidates for sandboxing.
+Systemf looks at each argument before the commands is launched and determines if they are candidates for filename sandboxing.
 An argument is a candidate if it contains any of the following:

 1. Wildcards in the format string. (`[]`, `*`, `?`)
 2. Any `%p` parameter. (`%p`, `%!p`, `%*p`)